 Well, human beings thrive on quick wins and so paying off the smallest balances first regardless of interest rate help you make quick progress and motivates to attack the rest of your debt.

-Is there an alternative way to pay off credit card debt?
+Using the avalanche method as an alternative way to pay off credit card debt

 You can choose to pay off your credit card debt with the highest interest rates first regardless of the size of the balance.
 This method is known as the avalanche method.
 Essentially, this approach will save you money in interest payments i.e. By targeting high-interest debt first your overall interest payments will most likely be lower.

-Once you are done with the first highest, rinse and repeat for the second highest etc. You can also choose to pay off your debt from the highest balance to the lowest balance.
+Once you are done with the first highest, rinse and repeat for the second-highest, etc. You can also choose to pay off your debt from the highest balance to the lowest balance.
 Keep in mind, this is the toughest approach because there are no quick wins and you might feel less motivated.
 That being said, with focus and discipline, this method works and will save you the most amount of money possible in interest payments.

 The most important take away is that when it comes to paying off your debt, you need a plan.
 I love the snowball method.
 It has been tried, tested and successfully executed by thousands of people but whatever you choose, consistency, mindset and surrounding yourself with people who will motivate you to do better is how you will be successful.
 You just have to decide you are ready and get to work!